 Crowds flock to the best festival in the Cotswolds ……..
 Baaaaa none

+The town crier announced the arrival of the mayor, Ben Eddolls, who officially opened the Stow Cotswold Festival at 11am on Saturday 20th July.
 This biennial event, whose theme was ‘a celebration of Cotswold life, crafts and heritage’ gave visitors the chance to sample traditional Cotswolds crafts and skills at close quarters.

 There was a lively market of some 40 stalls offering a range of food, gifts and crafts.
-There was also the festival’s biggest fundraiser, the giant charity tombola, where some superb prizes were on offer, donated by local businesses and residents.
+There was also the festival’s biggest fundraiser, the giant charity tombola, which had superb prizes on offer, donated by local businesses and residents.
 With every entry winning a prize you couldn’t go wrong.

-The entertainment and dancing in the Square went on well into the night to a huge crowd with a great session by Cheltenham based covers band, Monkey Jam.
+The entertainment and dancing in the Square went on well into the night with a huge crowd enthusiastically enjoying a great session by Cheltenham based covers band, Monkey Jam.
 A tired Dave Wiblin, Festival Chairman, said “It was nice to see local businesses spilling out onto the Square and I think we achieved our objective of giving everyone a day to remember”.

-Look out for the next festival on Saturday 20th July 2019.
+Look out for the next festival on Saturday 17th July 2021.